vaginessa/dns-wiki/Home.md

 > Amazon Gift vouchers : cumakt+amazon at gmail.com

-Please drop me an email (uzoftinc @ gmail.com ) after donation to get unlocker APK(closed source for now)
+Please drop me an eMail over to (uzoftinc @ gmail.com ) after your donation to get the unlocker APK (closed source for now).

 Wiki cloning
 -------